Turtlecrafter81/al-guides/Operation Siren Guide.md

 - **Restart (A.K.A leaving and retrying) battles liberally.** There's no morale or oil cost, meaning that there's no downside to retrying fights.
 If you missed your preloaded torpedoes on a difficult BB boss and it nearly burns your flagship down, or your vanguard ships start sinking during an Abyssal Zone fight, just restart before your flagship or vanguard sink entirely.
 Better to live to try again than to sink and have damaged ships you can't make use of.
 - **"How do I get out of a region once I've finished clearing it?"** - Click anywhere outside of the map grid to go to the overworld map view.
 (The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region.)
 - ***"How do I access a regular region?
 There's a Stronghold/Abyssal/Hidden Zone on it!"*** - Tap on the region, on the bottom left of the descriptive pop-up is a "Change Zone" button.
 Use that to access whichever zone you want to.
-- **"How do I change my fleet compositions and meowfficers?"** - You will need to go to Order (on the radar on the right of the screen) -> Fleet Redeployment to change your fleet and meoiwfficers. **You may only do so when your fleets are within an Allied (BLUE) Port.**
+- **"How do I change my fleet compositions and meowfficers?"** - You will need to go to Order (on the radar on the right of the screen) -> Fleet Redeployment to change your fleet and meowfficers. **You may only do so when your fleets are within an Allied (BLUE) Port.**
 - **"What to buy with Supply Coins, Supply Tokens and Energy Storage Devices?"** - Refer to the [Shop Guide](#Shop-Guide).
 But TL;DR: Buying anything that costs coins (the yellow currency) is mostly fine.
 Buy adaptive tuning samples if you are below 188/188/144.
 Only buy Gold and Rainbow Plates, Gear Designs and Coordinates with Supply Tokens (purple currency).
 Coins and Tokens will be exchanged for exchange shop vouchers on the 1<sup>st</sup> of every month. **This monthly reset will also reset your Adaptation stat gains, but star rewards for each region will be kept constant.**
 - **"Is {current META ship} permanent?"** - No, she is not.
 Every META ship is available to obtain for a seasonal time period of about 90 days, after which point she will be replaced by another META ship.
 The devs have mentioned that every META ship will eventually be made permanently obtainable in some form, but we don't know when or how.
 - **"I'm not getting any EXP in OpSi, what gives?"** - Nodes in story regions and reinforcement (blue) enemy nodes give no EXP except for bosses (sometimes), and fights in OpSi do not cause any Morale or Affection changes as well.
 After clearing the story regions, the game will force you to enter and clear the region it was based on normally.
 This has an appropriate AP cost so don't be alarmed when you run out of AP and the game keeps asking you to refill.